Daniel-Krueger/daniel-krueger.github.io/_posts/2021-04-20-transfer-microsoft-to-do.md

 {: .notice--info}
 **Info:** If the same list name exists in multiple accounts, the account name is added after the list name.

+If you have signed up with a non Microsoft mail address, jd@example.com, you may need to follow Charles Longer solution:

+{: .notice--info}
+**Quoted comment** One extra tweak I had to make: one of my accounts was @gmail instead of @outlook, so when I added it to my local Outlook, imap didn't show any of my tasks.
+So I went into account.microsoft.com, added an @outlook alias, and then added the account into Outlook via the alias.
+Tasks showed immediately and I was able to pick up the copy/paste from there.
+(Technically I just highlighted all tasks and dragged them into the new account.

 # Alternatives
 ## Backing up /Restoring  Microsoft To Do Tasks
 While looking for a solution I stumbled across the following post: